Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 Figure 4: An Animation to Show the Dynamics of PipeTransformer
 </p>

-As show in the animation (Figure 4), PipeTransformer is designed with four core building blocks to address the aforementioned challenges.
+As shown in the animation (Figure 4), PipeTransformer is designed with four core building blocks to address the aforementioned challenges.
 First, we design a tunable and adaptive algorithm to generate signals that guide the selection of layers to freeze over different iterations (Freeze Algorithm).
 Once triggered by these signals, our elastic pipelining module (AutoPipe), then packs the remaining active layers into fewer GPUs by taking both activation sizes and variances of workloads across heterogeneous partitions (frozen layers and active layers) into account.
 It then splits a mini-batch into an optimal number of micro-batches based on prior profiling results for different pipeline lengths.
 Our next module, AutoDP, spawns additional pipeline replicas to occupy freed-up GPUs and maintains hierarchical communication process groups to attain dynamic membership for collective communications.
 Our final module, AutoCache, efficiently shares activations across existing and new data-parallel processes and automatically replaces stale caches during transitions.

 Overall, PipeTransformer combines the Freeze Algorithm, AutoPipe, AutoDP, and AutoCache modules to provide a significant training speedup.